 Software metrics can also lead to production teams being misled by focusing on a measure rather than fulfilling the program's functionality.
 You can avoid this by reminding your team that metrics exist to help you in identifying ways to improve the final product, so they can be useful in the long run.

-With dozens of possible software metrics to track, development teams must evaluate their needs and choose metrics that are aligned with business goals, relevant to the project, and reflect accurate measurements of success.
+With dozens of possible software metrics to track, development teams must evaluate their goals and choose metrics that are aligned with business goals, relevant to the project, and reflect accurate measurements of success.
 The ability to track the correct metrics can be the difference between a highly productive and efficient team and one that is struggling.

 Monitor Your Entire Application with Atatus